Failure of the invariant cycle theorem over $\mathbb Z$: Introduction

-where $N=\log(T)$ is the logarithm of the monodromy operator $T$, and $\ker (N)=\ker(T-I)$ is precisely the invariant part $H^n(X_t,\bbQ)^{\inv}$ (see Section \ref{sec_postiveresults}).
+where $N=\log(T)$ is the logarithm of the monodromy operator $T$, and $\ker (N)=\ker(T-I)$ is the invariant part $H^n(X_t,\bbQ)^{\pi_1(\Delta^*)}$.
 More generally, a much stronger form of Theorem \ref{ICTQ} follows from the decomposition theorem \cite[Theorem 6.2.5]{BBD82}.

-However, the previous arguments only work rationally.
-A natural question to ask is \begin{question}[\textup{LICT}$_\Z$] Does the theorem still hold with integral coefficients?
-In other words, is the restriction map surjective? \end{question} The answer to this question is no. A straightforward counterexample can be constructed as follows.
+However, all the previous arguments only work rationally.
+A natural question to ask is \begin{question}[\textup{LICT}$_\Z$] Let $f:\mathcal{X}\to \Delta$ be a semistable family.
+Does the local invariant theorem still hold with integral coefficients?
+In other words, is the restriction map surjective? \end{question} Note that the semistability assumption is necessary.
+Without it, an easy counterexample can be constructed as follows.
 Let $\mathcal{X}\to \Delta$ be a local elliptic surface with a multiple fiber of multiplicity $m>1$ over $0$.
 Any class in the image of $H^2(\mathcal X,\Z)\to H^2(X_t,\Z)$ must be divisible by $m$.
-In particular, the generator of $H^2(X_t,\Z)$, which is invariant, cannot lift to $\mathcal{X}$.
+In particular, the generator of $H^2(X_t,\Z)$, which is invariant, cannot lift to $H^2(\mathcal{X},\Z)$.
 One can preclude this sort of counterexample by working with semistable families.
-However, even with this assumption, we will see that the answer is no.